rewindturtle/Tetris-Player/README.md

 - Number of "wells" (areas of the board that have a block on each side but none above
 - Number lines cleared by placing a block

 The weighting for each parameter is determined through a cross-entropy algorithm.
+THe game is played through gym-retro, a python library by Open-Ai that emulates videogames in python.
+The state and data files are included in the repo.
+However, the ROM of the game is not.